-FMS are provided as an administrative activity.

-Provide the following information

-i.
-Types of Entities: Specify the types of entities that furnish FMS and the method of procuring these services:

-The FMA is procured according to New Mexico Procurement Code, a contract is signed, and individual participants are supported at the local level.
+FMS are provided as an administrative activity. ovide the following information i.
+Types of Entities: Specify the types of entities that furnish FMS and the method of p rocuring these services: The FMA is procured according to New Mexico Procurement Code, a contract is sign participants are supported at the local level. ned, and individual ii.

-ii.
 Payment for FMS.
-Specify how FMS entities are compensated for the administrative activities that they perform:

-Payment will be negotiated during the contracting process.
-The FMA Contractor will be compensated by monthly fee per participant, as negotiated with the FMA Contractor.
+Specify how FMS entities are compensated for the administrative e activities that they perfor Payment will be negotiated during the contracting process.
+The FMA Contractor will fee per participant, as negotiated with the FMA Contractor. be compensated by month iii.

-iii.
 Scope of FMS.
-Specify the scope of the supports that FMS entities provide (check each that applies):

-Supports furnished when the participant is the employer of direct support workers:

-Assist participant in verifying support worker citizenship status

-Collect and process timesheets of support workers

-Process payroll, withholding, filing and payment of applicable federal, state and local employmentrelated taxes and insurance

-Supports furnished when the participant exercises budget authority:

-Maintain a separate account for each participant's participant-directed budget

-Track and report participant funds, disbursements and the balance of participant funds

-Process and pay invoices for goods and services approved in the service plan

-Provide participant with periodic reports of expenditures and the status of the participant-directed budget

-Other services and supports

-Additional functions/activities:
+Specify the scope of the supports that FMS entities provide (check ea ch that applies): Supports furnished when the participant is the employer of direct support worker rs: Assist participant in verifying support worker citizenship status Collect and process timesheets of support workers Process payroll, withholding, filing and payment of applicable federal, state and local employme state and focus employme related taxes and insurance Other state and focus employment related taxes and insurance Other state and total employing related taxes and insurance sauc and tocal employing related taxes and insurance Other sauce una rocar emproym related taxes and insurance Other sauc una iocui empioyin related taxes and insurance Other related taxes and insurance Other Specify: Supports furnished when the participant exercises budget authority: related taxes and insurance Other Specify: l budget related taxes and insurance Other Specify: Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed l budget participant funds related taxes and insurance Other Specify: Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed Track and report participant funds, disbursements and the balance of participant. l budget participant funds related taxes and insurance Other Specify: Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed Track and report participant funds, disbursements and the balance of process and pay invoices for goods and services approved in the services Provide participant with periodic reports of expenditures and the statu l budget participant funds related taxes and insurance Other Specify: Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed Track and report participant funds, disbursements and the balance of Process and pay invoices for goods and services approved in the service Provide participant with periodic reports of expenditures and the statu- budget l budget participant funds Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed Track and report participant funds, disbursements and the balance of Process and pay invoices for goods and services approved in the services Provide participant with periodic reports of expenditures and the statubudget Other services and supports l budget participant funds Supports furnished when the participant exercises budget authority: Maintain a separate account for each participant's participant-directed Track and report participant funds, disbursements and the balance of Process and pay invoices for goods and services approved in the services Provide participant with periodic reports of expenditures and the statubudget Other services and supports l budget participant funds e plan the participant-directed budget for Adults Customized

-Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency iv.
-Oversight of FMS Entities.
-Specify the methods that are employed to: (a) monitor and assess the performance of FMS entities, including ensuring the integrity of the financial transactions that they perform; (b) the entity (or entities) responsible for this monitoring; and, (c) how frequently performance is assessed.
+Execute and hold Medicaid provider agreements as authorized under a written agreement with the Medicaid agency